 What are the regulatory requirements by law for explosion protected

-What standards shall Ex equipment comply with in Taiwan?
+What standards shall Ex electrical equipment comply with in Taiwan?

-Article 110 and 111 in “Safety Standard of Machinery and Equipment” specify that Ex electrical equipment in construction, performance, testing, marking and hazardous area classification shall, where applicable, comply with Taiwan National Standard CNS 3376 series (or IEC 60079 series) or CNS 15591 series (IEC 61241 series) or other relevant standards additionally designated by Ministry of Labor.
-Due to technical requirement variations within CNS standard series, current valid IEC standards may take precedence if the CNS counterparts are not applicable or available.
+The Article 110 and 111 in “Safety Standard of Machinery, Equipment and Tools” specify that Ex electrical equipment in construction, performance, testing, marking and hazardous area classification shall comply with the Taiwanese National Standard CNS 3376 series (or IEC 60079 series), CNS 15591 series (IEC 61241 series) or other relevant standards additionally designated by Ministry of Labor.
+Due to the variations in technical requirement within CNS standard series that might not be suitably applicable, current valid IEC standards, whether the latest base editions or one base editions prior may take precedence if the CNS standard counterparts are not applicable or available.

 As for Article 110 and 111 in “Safety Standard of Machinery and Equipment”,